edbzn/blog/content/blog/introducing-convoyr/index.md

 There is a [demo app workspace](https://github.com/jscutlery/convoyr/tree/master/apps/sandbox) in our monorepos which can be used as example to start with Convoyr.

-We have many other things to do like adding installation schematics or creating another plugins.
+We have many other things to do like adding installation schematics or creating other plugins.
 Any ideas or contributions are welcome.

 Hope you will find it useful! 👋🏻